nirfedida/connectTask/README.md

 Requirements
 Node.js (v14.x or later)
 SQL Server (local or remote instance)
-Setup and Installation
-1. Setup Project Directory
-Run the following commands in your terminal to set up your project directory and install dependencies:

-mkdir web-management-api
-cd web-management-api

-2. Set Up API Files
+1. Set Up API Files
-Copy API Files:
+unzip API Files:

-Paste the all folders to 'web-management-api' folder.
+unzip the all folders to your computer.

-3. Initialize the Database
+2. Initialize the Database
 Follow these steps to create the database and tables using SQL Server Management Studio (SSMS):

 Open SQL Server Management Studio (SSMS):